Symptoms Of A Bad ECU And Replacement Cost

 The modules themselves come in at an average of around $600.

-You’ll then need to add up to several hours’ worth of labor charges.
-These costs could end up somewhere between $200 and $400.
+You’ll then need to add up to several hours’ worth of labor fees.
+These expenses could end up somewhere between $200 and $400.

 Can You Work On Your Own ECU?